erenard/presentation/jstoolchain/slides.md

 - Set the project up
 - Run user scripts

-Npm produces a `package.json` file at the project root folder.

-This file is the equivalent of `.csproj` file and a `packages.xml` file.

 Most common npm commands:
 ```js
 install, uninstall // add or remove dependencies